hungchun0201/NTUclassCrawler/readme.md

 ```
 python3 crawl.py --search-opt Title=機器學習 --save ML.xls -b 9
 ```
-or maybe you just want to find the classes teached in Bioresources and Agriculture college,you can just type
+or maybe you just want to find the classes teached in Bioresources and Agriculture college, you can just type
 ```
 python3 crawl.py -b 6
 ```